Skiers, senator raise equity concerns over Mount Bachelor pass

-BEND, Ore.— A new ski pass that allows people who pay more to bypass most chairlift lines at Mount Bachelor in Bend is causing concern among skiers, snowboarders and Oregon U.S. Sen. Ron Wyden over equity issues.
+BEND, Ore. — A new ski pass that allows people who pay more to bypass most chairlift lines at Mount Bachelor in Bend is causing concern among skiers, snowboarders and Oregon U.S. Sen. Ron Wyden over equity issues.

 The pass, called Fast Tracks, starts at $49 and allows buyers to use a dedicated lane at each chairlift, The Bulletin reported.